tnmendes/watt/README.md

 3 - Do all devices support "Night Mode"?
 > Almost all Kasa Smart devices are supporting, except: "HS200 v1" and "HS220 v2" I believe that is because of hardware limitations.

+4 - Where is the Android App?
+> This app does not exist on Android and there are no plans for development.
+I'm just iOS Developer and I don't have knowledge of Android.